lgp171188/launchpad/lib/lp/testing/doc/pagetest-helpers.rst

 Page tests are used to test common use-cases about Launchpad.
 We use the zope.testbrowser component to write most of these tests.
-The pagetest doctest environement comes loaded with a bunch of predefined names that makes writing page test easy.
+The pagetest doctest environment comes loaded with a bunch of predefined names that makes writing page test easy.

     >>> from lp.testing.pages import setUpGlobs